ArleneGeorge/TravelApp/README.md

 3. Enter rails db:migrate into the terminal to create the tables needed for this web application.

+4. Enter rails db:seed to add the cities, restaurants, breweries, and National Parks to the tables.

-4. Enter bundle install into the terminal to make sure all necessary gems for running the web application  are installed.
+5. Enter bundle install into the terminal to make sure all necessary gems for running the web application  are installed.

-5. Enter rails s into the terminal to start the server for the Back-End.
+6. Enter rails s into the terminal to start the server for the Back-End.